 We don’t click on boring, and we don’t fact check anything.

 I’m not about to change journalism or human nature.

-People will click on what we’re going to click on, and website owners are going to respond as they see fit for their business.
+We’ll click on what we’re going to click on, and website owners are going to respond as they see fit for their business.

 Seriously.
 That’s exactly how it works.

 You can’t believe everything you read on the internet.
 This pains me deeply, because while almost everyone says this, it seems no one acts like they understand it.
-It’s absolutely amazing the wild and wacky stuff that people will believe if it’s published online.
-The fact is, even those sites we consider reputable will fall into the trap of publishing inaccurate and misleading information1 – and yet people believe it all without question.
+It’s absolutely amazing the wild and wacky stuff that people believe because it’s published online.
+The fact is, even those sites we consider reputable fall into the trap of publishing inaccurate and misleading information1 — and yet people believe it all without question.

 And that’s what has to change.

 This is where I really believe that internet journalism is letting us down.
 This is how the internet has broken journalism.

 You and I now have do the legwork that we used to assume journalists and authors had at least made an attempt to do themselves.